Changes to the income statement – what do investors think?

-These proposals, which aim to improve the usefulness of financial statements to investment decision makers, were issued in December 2019 and remained open for stakeholder comment until the end of September this year.
+These proposals, which aim to improve the usefulness of financial statements to investment decision makers, were issued in December 2019 and remained open for stakeholder comment until the end of September 2020.
 If the proposals are adopted, a new IFRS Standard would be issued to replace IAS®1 ‘Presentation of Financial Statements’.

 Shortly before the close of the comment period we discussed the key points in the Board’s exposure draft (ED) with investors and analysts to better understand the views of its target audience.

 The discussion centred on four key proposals in the ED.